 Step 1: Complete a Grief Counseling Degree

 Notably, not all grief counselors are licensed in this specific field.
-Instead, they are licensed to do related work, such as nursing, and simply focus on grief counseling.
-The following pathway is for people who wish to become licensed as psychologists or closely related professionals and then focus on helping grieving people.
+Instead, they are licensed to do related work, such as nursing, and focus on grief counseling.
+The following pathway is for people who wish to become certified as psychologists or closely related professionals and then focus on helping grieving people.

-• Associate’s Degree – This two-year degree is a stepping stone to entering into a four-year institution, and will provide foundational knowledge in psychology.
+• Associate’s Degree – This two-year degree is a stepping stone to entering a four-year institution and will provide foundational knowledge in psychology.
 It typically comes from a community college, and its credits count towards a bachelor’s degree if you transfer to a four-year institution later.
 You can skip this if you go directly to a four-year university.

 • Bachelor’s Degree – This degree typically takes four years to attain, leading to schools that offer it being called “four-year institutions.”
-At this point, your degree will likely be in general psychology and include foundational courses in general counseling.
+At this point, your degree will likely be in general psychology and include foundational courses in available counseling.
 A few grief counseling courses may be included.
 While you can’t become a licensed counselor without a bachelor’s, you can work with people as a grief coach or take on other duties under the supervision of a licensed professional.

 • Master’s Degree – While some jobs in this field don’t require more than a bachelor’s degree, you’ll need one if you intend to become a licensed counselor at some point.
 That’s because it is a prerequisite for getting a doctorate.
 Applicable master’s degrees can be in psychology, counseling, psychology of human development, or another human services field.

 • Doctorate Degree – A doctorate is required to become a licensed psychologist.
-Usually, the license isn’t specifically for grief counseling, but instead, is a psychologist credential.
+Usually, the license isn’t specifically for grief counseling, but instead, it is a psychologist credential.
 A medical doctor’s license, therapist’s license, or other such licenses may also be applicable.

 Step 2: Become Licensed as a Grief Counselor